amgadgamal15/advet/replit.md

 - **Accent**: Bright Teal (#66c2c2)

 ## Recent Changes
+- [2025-10-19] Added professional stock images for all products with responsive CSS styling
+- [2025-10-19] Updated product display on home, products, and detail pages to show actual images
 - [2025-10-19] Added product detail page with full specifications and "More Like This" section
 - [2025-10-19] Updated all product cards to link to detail page instead of direct quotation
 - [2025-10-19] Added translation strings for product detail page navigation